urbanware-org/wideredist/README.md

 Newer versions of *WiDeRedist* provide a corresponding user agent string which fixes the problem.
 If necessary, the string can be modified inside the server side config file.

-Furthermore, there also is a file size verification of the downloaded files.
+Now there also is a file size verification of the downloaded files.

+However, it is recommended to run either the server or client side script manually once in a while as it returns if a newer version available.

 [Top](#wideredist-)